 #4| Introduce close reading, which is a staple in the classroom

 Starting the year with close reads helps students get comfortable with them early in the year, which makes the close reads themselves, and the process more accessible throughout the year.

 If you have our close reads bundle, then you have access to over 30 sets of close reads to use throughout the year.

 If students are introduced to them in the first week, then you can insert them seamlessly into your planning for the rest of the year with minimal prep and/or explanation.
 They are also great for use with subs because the students feel confident with the process already!

 #5| Opportunities to build community

 Close reads don’t have to be an individual activity.
-Incorporating a small group aspect to the close reading process the first week will give students a chance to get to know their classmates.
+Incorporating a small group aspect into the close reading process in the first week will give students a chance to get to know their classmates.

 If you are looking for a close read to get started in those first few days of school, try out our free Crayon History Close Read with Mystery Pictures.
 If you want to learn more about the close reads available from Fun in 5th Grade, check out the store or read some of these other blog posts about close reads!